Batalin-Vilkovisky formalism in perturbative algebraic quantum field theory

 \subsection{Associativity of the renormalized time-ordered \-product}

-In order to enable us to interpret the time ordered product of $n$ factors as an iterated binary product we have to extend the product from local functionals to time ordered products of local functionals.
+In this subsection we show that the multilinear maps \eqref{iterated-time-ordered-product} arise from an iterated binary associative product $\TR$.
 The crucial observation is that an $n$-tuple of local functionals $F_1,\dots,F_n$ which vanish on some field configuration (say $\ph=0$ in case the configuration space is a vector space) is uniquely encoded in its pointwise product $F_1\cdots F_n$.
 The pointwise product is termed an $n$-local functional, and we may consider $\TT_n$ as a map on $n$-local functionals.
 In the following we restrict ourselves to the case where the configuration space is a vector space.